 1. Open a joint bank checking account

 A checking account allows teens to track how much they have, conduct transactions independently and monitor what they’ve spent.
-Opening the account as a joint account allows you to be actively engaged in monitoring the account to ensure your teen is handling it capably.
-Most banks also provide online banking, so you and your teen can view account activity 24 hours a day.
+A joint account allows you to be actively engaged in monitoring the account to ensure your teen is handling it capably.
+Most banks provide online banking, so you and your teen can view account activity 24 hours a day.
 While checks are available, a VISA debit card is now the preferred method for teens to make purchases and withdraw cash.

-It’s important to have a discussion on the consequences of using more than what is available in the account when adding payments by check or automatic withdrawal.
-Overdrafts create fees that can add up quickly, and accounts not managed properly can result in a negative record at check reporting agencies.
+Discussion about the consequences of using more than what is available in the account when adding payments by check or automatic withdrawal is necessary.
+Overdraft fees can add up quickly, and accounts not managed properly can result in a negative record at check reporting agencies.

 2. Open a brokerage account